BedStory Mattress Review (2025)

 What BedStory mattress alternatives should I consider?

-While the BedStory hybrid mattress is reasonably priced, you may prefer the Canadian brand Juno instead.
+We recommend the Canadian brand Juno instead.
 Juno comes with a 120-night sleep trial, a 15-year warranty, and a free bedding bundle.
 You’ll also receive free shipping, as well as free returns with a full refund if you decide to return the mattress.
-At just $499 for a queen size, Juno offers more value than BedStory for a very similar price.
+At just $499 for a queen size, Juno offers more features than BedStory for a similar price.